 Cooperative Education Programs

 Participating in the cooperative education program is indicated on the University of Illinois transcript by official registration in special courses.
 That is, while on each work assignment, the student is officially registered in the University of Illinois as a student participating in an off-campus program.
-Completion of a minimum of three work assignments is recognized by a certificate issued by the School of Chemical Sciences.
+Completion of a minimum of three work assignments at the same employer is recognized by a certificate issued by the School of Chemical Sciences.

 Internships

-For an experience to be considered a cooperative education experience, a student must have applied for the program and work a minimum of three terms with the same company (only one term may be summer).
 Student interns are typically paid quite well.
 Companies may also provide additional benefits including relocation/housing expenses and potential job offers upon graduation.

 Although some interviews for internship positions are held during the spring semester, most internships are quite competitive and thus positions typically fill early in the fall semester.
 Be sure to register with Handshake @ Illinois early in the fall if you are interested in completing an internship the following summer.